GitExl/CTViewer/docs/scene_scripts/actor_movement.md

 that vector until the next script cycles is run.
 It will then recalculate the movement vector, unless it reached the destination tile coordinates.
 If the actor has bit `$01` of `move_dest_flags` set, it will then continue moving towards the bottom center of the destination tile at 1 pixel per tick.
 First on the X axis, then on the Y axis.

+## Move towards actor / party member

+If an actor has bit `$02` of `move_dest_flags` set, ops that move towards an actor will move to the exact actor coordinates at 1 pixel per tick.
+First on the X axis, then on the Y axis.
+If the bit is not set, it will only move to the same tile coordinates as the target actor.

+In the case of op `$8F`, the actor only moves when it is outside a 2x2 to 13x12 tile rectangle around the camera viewport.
+So it will only move to walk into view of the current camera position and then some.

 ## Solid object avoidance